At Purina, we are committed to providing high-quality nutrition for pets while protecting our planet for future generations.

 - Launching our Beyond Nature’s Protein range in Switzerland with alternative proteins.
 The new line includes insects, as well as plant protein from fava beans and millet.

 - Introducing one of Europe’s first upcycled dog treats as a pilot in the Netherlands under our Adventuros brand.
 By upcycling nutritious surplus grains from breweries that might otherwise be left to spoil, we are able to reduce food waste.

 We are also playing our part in solving the problem of plastic packaging waste.
 It is a complex challenge as packaging plays a critical role in ensuring product freshness, safety and quality from the factory through to the home.
 We are working on many fronts – finding improved solutions to reduce, reuse and recycle.
 Find out more about our actions and progress.

 Our goal is for 100% of our packaging will be reusable or recyclable by 2025.

 We are reducing the impact of our operations through a combination of improved environmental performance, renewable energy projects and innovative partnerships.

 Our actions include:

-- All our factories across the UK, Europe, the Middle East and North Africa being certified zero waste to landfill.
+- All our factories across the UK, Europe, the Middle East, and North Africa being certified zero waste to a landfill.
 This means that no factory waste goes to landfill or is incinerated without energy being recovered from the process

 - Investment to enable the creation of new wind farms to supply 100% of our UK pet food factories’ electricity needs.